-The Cradle, located four miles south of the Blue Ridge Parkway off U.S. 276, offers trails, exhibits, music and special events designed to illustrate the relationship between people and forests, the story of American forestry’s roots, and to invite all ages to enjoy the Pisgah National Forest.
+The Cradle, located four miles south of the Blue Ridge Parkway off U.S. 276, offers trails, exhibits and special events designed to illustrate the relationship between people and forests, the story of American forestry’s roots, and to encourage visitors of all ages to enjoy the Pisgah National Forest.

 The 20,000-square-foot Forest Discovery Center, which includes several hands-on exhibits, a gift shop and café, is at the heart of the site.
-Each summer several programs and guided trail tours are offered at the center.
+Every autumn events and education programs are offered at the Center.
 Scavenger hunts and fact safaris invite indoor and outdoor exploration.

 In the Forest Discovery Center, the film “First in Forestry: Carl Alwin Schenck and the Biltmore Forest School” is shown daily on the hour and half hour.
 A terrarium depicts a forest wetland with live amphibians.
 “Changing Climate, Changing Forests” interprets scientists’ efforts to understand a changing climate’s effects on forests and everyday actions people can take to make a difference.
-“Fire in the Forest” traces fire’s use as a tool from American Indians to today’s land managers.
 Visitors can experience a firefighting helicopter “ride” and pick up “Scientist Cards” and other information related to forest research.